HelloRaymond/RayOS/README.md

 > **/stc15lib directory**
 >
-> ​	STC official library function file, if you want to use the library function file, please define the relevant macros as 1 in the RayOSConfig.h configuration file.
+> ​	STC official libraries, if you want to use the library function file, please define the relevant macros as 1 in the RayOSConfig.h configuration file.
 For more information about stc15 library functions, please refer to the stc official documentation